gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 #### Stories
 - A user can see a full screen image of an Outfit Detail or Product detail page
    - If a user is looking at a product full screen, then the nav bar disappears too
+- A user can dismiss the full screen image by tapping anywhere on the image.
+   - state of the post view returns to prior state

 ### 3.4 Reviews page